SELF-Technology/self-chain-public/docs/Grid Compute/Competitive_Advantages.md

 ---

 *Ready to experience the advantages firsthand?
-[Start your free trial](https://selfchain.cloud) and see why users are choosing sovereignty over vendor dependency.*
+[Contact us](mailto:devs@self.app) to learn about access and see why users are choosing sovereignty over vendor dependency.*